Assistant Professor of Computer Science and Statistics (courtesy)

 Natural Language Processing Group

-My two aims are (i) to create software that allow humans to communicate with computers and (ii) to develop algorithms that can infer latent structures from raw data.
+My two aims are (i) to build systems that allow humans to communicate with computers and (ii) to develop algorithms that can infer latent structures from raw data.
 I broadly identify with the machine learning (ICML, NIPS) and natural language processing (ACL, NAACL, EMNLP) communities.

 Regarding (ii), we wish to learn a system that can perform complex tasks such as answering questions or translating foreign sentences into English.
 Can we automatically induce latent structures (e.g., programs, alignments, vectors) that aid the prediction task?
 This setting is challenging because it typically results in non-convex optimization problems over parameters and combinatorial search problems over latent structures.
 For the former, we have developed method of moments algorithms (e.g., ICML 2014, NIPS 2012) that yield strong global theoretical guarantees, avoiding local optima entirely.
 For the latter, we have developed learning algorithms that model the search process, thus taking prediction cost into account (e.g., ICML 2015, AISTATS 2015).